-The Body Scan is a the first practice focussed on in Mindfulness-Based Stress Reduction.
+The Body Scan is the first practice introduced in Mindfulness-Based Stress Reduction.
 It supports increased awareness of the body and integration of body and mind.
 The Body Scan is also a great way to start working with mindfulness of attention.
 Finally, the Body Scan is usually a relaxing experience (but not always!).

 Best done with verbal guidance, the Body Scan is usually done lying down on your back.
 Find a comfortable, quiet place to lie down.
 Reclining in a comfortable chair is an option.
 Bed can too comfortable and you fall sleep.
 Jon Kabat-Zinn's line about falling asleep during the Body Scan is that our goal is actually to "fall awake"!
 However if the Body Scan helps to ameliorate sleeping problems, so much the better.